 Highways Act 1980 – The maintenance of rights of way does fall within the remit of a Town and Parish Council.

-Localism Act 2011 – All town and parish council also have a general power of competence to act.
+Localism Act 2011 – Town and parish councils that are eligible can have a general power of competence to act.
 However, as pavements and roads can often fall under the remit of the county council or unitary area in which a Town and Parish Council lies you might also want to get their consent for any accessibility work.

 Establishing a Disability Access Forum